unclecheese/silverstripe-page-gallery/README.md

 ### If a page doesn't exist in the tree, it kind of gets the shaft.

-Potentially we could create a temporary one just for the screenshot and fill it with dummy content?
+Potentially we could create a temporary one just for the screenshot, fill it with dummy content, then delete it?

 # Tests